Progress on the menu

 Their first effort was a homework club held at El Toro restaurant in Urbana, but that morphed into something more when Whitaker and Lisa Diaz, who is now the Illinois 4-H program leader, proposed adding science to the program.
 “With science, you have a common goal that you’re working towards, like building an aerodynamic boat out of tooth picks or making a prediction about a chemistry experiment,” said Whitaker.
 So that families would not have to orchestrate supper that night, they added free food.
 And with that, Cena y Ciencias was born.

-The program, which provides high-quality science lessons for K-5 students in the Urbana School District dual-language program, is a collaboration between dual-language parent faculty members of the University of Illinois; the UIUC student chapter of the Society for the Advancement of Chicanos/Hispanic and Native Americans in the Sciences (SACNAS); and the U of I Extension 4-H Youth Development Program.
+The program, which provides high-quality science lessons for K-5 students in the Urbana School District dual-language program, is a collaboration between dual-language parent faculty members of the University of Illinois; the Illinois student chapter of the Society for the Advancement of Chicanos/Hispanic and Native Americans in the Sciences (SACNAS); and the U of I Extension 4-H Youth Development Program.
 Funded by the National Science Foundation, Cena y Ciencias currently serves about 30 families in Urbana and Champaign, with monthly sessions held at various locations, including the schools, the Champaign Park District’s Martens Center and the International Prep Academy in Champaign.

 Children watching a laboratory experiment